What Is a Quantitative Fund?

 Quant funds are available in virtually any investing style (large-cap growth, small-cap value, and so on).

 Below is a list of six quantitative strategies that we like.

-Michael Schramm does not own shares in any of the securities mentioned above.
+Michael Schramm does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.